 In the Federation of BiH there are laws ensuring the inclusion of persons with disabilities in the labour market and laws protecting persons with disabilities from discrimination at work.
 Inclusion of persons with disabilities in the labour market is defined by the Law on Employment Mediation and Social Security of Unemployed Persons.
 The Law stipulates that no person may be put in a less favourable position due to physical or psychological impairment.
-The Federal Employment Service is authorised by the Law to monitor and propose measures for the improvement of professional rehabilitation and employment of persons with disabilities and provide conditions for their employment in cooperation with local employment services.
+The Federal Employment Service is authorised by the Law to monitor and propose measures for the improvement of professional rehabilitation and employment in cooperation with local employment services.